apache/zeppelin/docs/interpreter/jdbc.md

 ---
 layout: page
 title: "Generic JDBC Interpreter for Apache Zeppelin"
 description: "Generic JDBC Interpreter lets you create a JDBC connection to any data source.
-You can use Postgres, MySql, MariaDB, Redshift, Apache Hive, Apache Phoenix, Apache Drill and Apache Tajo using JDBC interpreter."
+You can use Postgres, MySql, MariaDB, Redshift, Apache Hive, Presto/Trino, Impala, Apache Phoenix, Apache Drill and Apache Tajo using JDBC interpreter."
 group: interpreter
 ---
 <!--